 Jean-Claude Colin died at La Neylière on Nov 15, 1875 at the age of 85.
+The Cause for his Beatification was introduced at the Marist General Chapter in Lyons in 1893.

 Today his giant strides for the beloved Society of Mary inspire young people of the world -- and the Marists of today -- to continue the work of Mary: simply, generously and in her gentle spirit.